WSTE-DT

-WSTE-DT (channel 7), branded Teleisla, is a Spanish-language independent television station licensed to Ponce, Puerto Rico.
-Owned by TelevisaUnivision, the station maintains studios on Calle Carazo in Guaynabo.
+WSTE-DT (channel 7), branded Univision Puerto Rico, is a television station licensed to Ponce, Puerto Rico, serving as the U.S. territory's outlet for the Spanish-language networks Univision and UniMás.
+Owned and operated by TelevisaUnivision, the station maintains studios on Calle Carazo in Guaynabo.
 To provide island-wide coverage, WSTE maintains a network of five transmitter sites, located at Cerro Maravilla in Ponce, at Cerro La Marquesa in Aguas Buenas, at Cerro Canta Gallo in Aguada, on Highway 22 in Arecibo, and at the Monte del Estado in San Germán.

 History

 WRIK-TV

 The 12-story Edificio Darlington, on Calle Marina in Ponce was the first home of WSTE-DT, then known as WRIK-TV (Note: For a 1965 photo of WRIK-TV at the Edificio Ponce Darlington, see Carmelo Rosario Natal, Ponce en su Historia Moderna: 1945-2002, Secretaría de Cultura y Turismo, Municipio Autónomo de Ponce, 2003, p.
 205.)

 The station first signed on as WRIK-TV on February 2, 1958, after receiving the FCC permit to go on the air on channel 7.
 It was the first television station in Ponce, and the fourth in Puerto Rico, after WKAQ-TV, WAPA-TV (both were established four years earlier), and WORA-TV (established three years earlier).
 It was owned by Alfredo Ramírez de Arellano.
 Its news director was Manuel Morales-Flores, with Felix Suria as production manager and Edmund Reid as its chief engineer.
 The station maintained a transmitter—originally located at El Vigía—and studios at the Edificio Darlington—the first high-rise building in Ponce, (Note: Although Carmelo Rosario Natal uses the term "multi-story" in his book to refer to Edificio Ponce Darlington, the correct term here would be "high-rise" (see definition of "multi-story building" at Emporis here) as defined by modern architectural engineers as well as real estate companies (See Emporis at High-rise building.
 Accessed August 10, 2019.).
 Ponce's first "multi-story building", on the other hand, was the three-story low-rise" at the northwest corner of the intersection of Calle Reina-Isabel and Calle Atocha, a building colloquially known as "El rascacielos de Ponce" (Ponce's skyscraper).
 For a 1915 photo, see Neysa Rodriguiez Deynes, Brevario Sobre la Historia de Ponce, Gobierno Municipal Autónomo de Ponce, Oficina de Cultura y Turismo, 2002, p.
 51.) completed in 1952.
 Two years later, the transmitter was relocated to the Hotel Ponce Intercontinental.

 WRIK-TV operated as a Spanish-language independent station; it carried some 18 daily programs, including news, movies, cartoons, and soap operas, among others.
 One notable show, airing in the late afternoons, was El Show de Tío Carlitos.
 In 1964, the station's staff had expanded to include president George A. Mayoral, general manager William Cortada, commercial manager and news director Luis A. "Wito" Morales, promotional manager Monsita M. Diaz, and chief engineer Americo Cintron.
 The transmitter was relocated atop Cerro Maravilla in 1967.